K3s Installation guide

 useradd --uid 1001 --gid opschain --create-home opschain

-If there are any existing users with the same UID or GID, please change them to unique values.
+If there are any existing users or groups with the same UID or GID, please change these to unique values.

 Kernel & Ulimit settings